top of page

 Volkswagen Group applied ESRS-aligned double materiality for fiscal 2024, identifying 28 of 38 topics as material.
 The company used a harmonized methodology across subsidiaries, updated annually, producing a transparent topic list and a clear basis for excluding immaterial datapoints.
 This structured approach will pay dividends during assurance.

 The takeaway from these examples is straightforward: a leaner framework still demands deeper evidence.
-The firms investing in governance and documentation now will be audit-ready when ESRS simplification turns into enforcement.
+The firms investing in governance and documentation now will be audit-ready when the simplified ESRS take effect.

 From Simplification to Strength: Staying Ahead of Investor Expectations

-The simplification package may trim reporting volume, but it does not lower expectations from investors or auditors.
+The Omnibus trimmed reporting volume, but it did not lower expectations from investors or auditors.
+The adopted text includes a review clause requiring the Commission to report to Parliament and Council by April 2031 on whether CSRD scope should be extended again.
 Materiality processes that lack traceable thresholds or stakeholder rationale will continue to attract questions during assurance.

-Firms that use 2025 and 2026 to harden governance, clarify scoping, and turn materiality from a one-off workshop into a repeatable control function will be ready when the clock restarts.
+Firms that use the current window to harden governance, clarify scoping, and turn materiality from a one-off workshop into a repeatable control function will be ready when the clock restarts.

-The Scope 3 Challenge Under a Lighter Regime
+The Scope 3 Challenge Under the Adopted Framework

-The Omnibus framework includes a value chain shield limiting how much large reporters can request from smaller suppliers.
+The Omnibus includes a value chain cap limiting how much large reporters can request from smaller suppliers.
+Under the final text, undertakings with fewer than 1,000 employees can refuse to provide information beyond what is covered by the VSME standard.
 This reduces friction but does not eliminate the requirement for credible Scope 3 estimation where the topic is material.

 A practical approach: